Desktop Agent Troubleshooting & FAQ

 If you suspect this is happening:

-- Check if the agent is running
+- Check that the Agent is running

-- Check your antivirus quarantine or block list
+- Check your antivirus quarantine or block list for:

-- jna*.dll (used temporarily during installation)
+Produce8-Agent.exejna*.dll(used temporarily during installation)

-- If found, make these as safe/allowed
+- If found, mark the files as safe/allowed

-- Reinstall the agent if needed
+- Reinstall the Agent if needed

 Agent Does Not Auto Update